josephakayesi/cointracker/README.md

 #### <b>12-Factor App</b>

-I built this application using the [12-factors](https://12factor.net/).
-The 12-factor is a methodology that allows one to build a completely cloud native suitable for deployments in any cloud platform.
+I built this application using the [12-factor methodology](https://12factor.net/).
+The 12-factor is a methodology that allows one to build a completely cloud-native application suitable for deployments in any cloud platform.

 <br>